matterport/showcase-sdk/docs/implementation.md

 <script src='https://static.matterport.com/showcase-sdk/latest.js'>
 ```

 This exact URL is subject to change.
-Please contact <developers@matterport.com>
+Please contact <developers@matterport.com> for more information.

 Next, embed a Matterport Space on your web page with an `<iframe>` tag.
 [Learn more about embedding](https://support.matterport.com/hc/en-us/articles/115004549347-Embed-a-Space-with-an-iframe-).
 Add the **&play=1** URL parameter to automatically load the `<iframe>` when the page loads for a better user experience.
 Give it an ID you will use later.